oligo2021/oligo2021.github.io/index.md

 ### Important Dates

 Submission deadline: 15-3-2021
-Register here
-Individuals interested to attend that have no way of getting registration fees reimbursed may apply for a waiver by sending an e-mail to: oligoworkshop2021@gmail.com.
+Individuals interested to attend that have no way of getting registration fees reimbursed may apply for a waiver by sending an e-mail to: [oligoworkshop2021@gmail.com](mailto:oligoworkshop2021@gmail.com?subject=Waiver for Oligo 2021).

 ### Keynote